Hidden Gems in London

 Another London insider tip for a relaxing break from sightseeing is a walk through the wild nature at Highgate Cemetery with its impressive graves

 Highgate Cemetery is one of the city’s seven Victorian cemeteries.
-What sounds like a somewhat morbid insider tip for London at first is actually a nice trip to take a break from sightseeing.
+It may sound a little morbid, but visiting is actually a peaceful way to take a break from the usual sightseeing.

-The cemetery is almost completely natural with winding paths leading to graves overgrown with ivy.
-It’s hard to believe that famous people like Karl Marx are buried here.
+The cemetery feels almost entirely natural, with winding paths leading to ivy-covered graves.
+It’s fascinating to think that famous figures like Karl Marx are buried here.

 Richmond and Kingston Upon Thames